Skip to content

-Hospital Laundry Water Recycling New Zealand:
+Hospital Laundry Water Recycling New Zealand

 30-second form • No obligations • Response within 1 business day

-Why NZ Hospitals Choose Water Recycling: NZ$4-6/kL Costs and 7.2-16.4% Annual Increases
+Why NZ Hospitals Choose Water Recycling: Rising Water Costs and AS/NZS 4146 Compliance

-Compliance to New Zealandn Laundry Standard
+Compliance with New Zealand Laundry Standards

 Fully compatible with AS/NZS 4146 healthcare laundry standards and thermal disinfection protocols.